Kong/kongponents/docs/components/table-view.md

 - `emptyStateButtonAppearance` - Appearance of empty state action button.
 See [KButton `appearance` prop](/components/button#appearance) for details

 :::tip
-Should you want to display an icon inside of action button, you can use `empty-state-action-icon` slot.
+To display an icon inside of action button, you can use the `empty-state-action-icon` slot.
 :::

-When empty state action button is clicked, KTableView emits the `empty-state-action-click` event.
+When the empty state action button is clicked, KTableView emits the `empty-state-action-click` event.

 <KTableView
   :data="[]"